Adriana-Bamberger/consuming-server-apis/README.md

 <br />
 If any of the examples in this list are out of date, please let your facilitators know and create a Pull Request on this repo!

+## Submitting this Challenge for Marking

+This challenge can be used for the following trello assessment(s):
+- **WD02 - Build a Javascript application that consumes a restful JSON API**

 ---

 [Provide feedback on this repo](https://docs.google.com/forms/d/e/1FAIpQLSfw4FGdWkLwMLlUaNQ8FtP2CTJdGDUv6Xoxrh19zIrJSkvT4Q/viewform?usp=pp_url&entry.1958421517=consuming-external-apis)